christaylorcodes/VeeamAgent/README.md

 ## This is a PowerShell module for interacting with Veeam Agent.

 This module allows you to install, configure, report, monitor and remove Veeam Agent.
+This module can be easily installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/VeeamAgent)

+>`Install-Module 'VeeamAgent'`

 See [VeeamAgent_Functions](VeeamAgent_Functions.md) for a list of commands available in this module.